 Prepare Blackberry-Wine Sauce; set aside.

-tenderloin is cooked, so it needs to be trimmed away.
-If the silver skin is not trimmed off, it will cause the tenderloins to curl up into the shape of a quarter
+Trim the tenderloin roast of fat and silver skin (see photo on left).
+Silver skin is a silvery-white connective tissue.
+It does not dissolve when the tenderloin is cooked, so it needs to be trimmed away.
+If the silver skin is not trimmed off, it will cause the tenderloins to curl up into the shape of a quarter moon.

 When ready to grill, bring roast to room temperature.
 Rub olive oil over the entire roast before grilling.